St. Thomas Aquinas and the Immaculate Conception

 from corruption in the grave.

-Now it is true that in that same
+it is true that in that same context, some lines earlier, the saint writes this

-though conceived in original sin, was not born in original sin.
-But, unless we
+sentence: The Blessed Virgin though conceived in original sin, was not born in

-are willing to find in his supreme mind an open contradiction in one and the
+original sin.
+But, unless we are willing to find in his supreme mind an open

-same context, we must see in the word, “She was conceived in original sin,” not
+contradiction in one and the same context, we must see in the word, “She was

-original sin itself, which is in the soul, but the debt of original sin which
+conceived in original sin,” not original sin itself, which is in the soul, but

-antecedently to animation was in her body conceived by the ordinary road of
+conceived by the ordinary road of generation.[54]

-We conclude with Father Voste:[56]
+conclude with Father Voste:[55]

 “Approaching the end of his life here below, the Angelic Doctor gradually